executors/executors/explanatory.md

 \textcolor{red}{TODO:} Demonstrate use cases central to the Networking TS

-\textcolor{red}{TODO:} Demonstrate a use case where concurrency is required and show how to deal with failure

 ## Using Executors with Application-Level Libraries

 When composing executors with functions which use them to create execution